adico1/standardized-folder-structure-whitepaper/README.md

 ---

-## 🔗 Additional Documentation
+## Additional Documentation and Community

-1. **[White Paper](./white-paper.md)**: Explore CORE’s foundations and principles.
-2. **[Quick-Start Guide](./quick-start-guide.md)**: Get started with CORE in your projects.
+- **[Quick-Start Guide](./quick-start-guide.md)**: A practical guide to implementing CORE.
-3. **[Migration Guide](./migration-guide.md)**: Step-by-step instructions to refactor your existing projects into CORE.
+- **[Migration Guide](./migration-guide.md)**: Step-by-step guidance for transitioning to CORE.
-4. **[FAQ Document](./faq-document.md)**: Answers to common questions about CORE.
+- **[White Paper](./white-paper.md)**: A thorough look at CORE’s design philosophy and structure.

+## Join the CORE Community

+Whether you’re developing microservices, managing a monorepo, or scaling a large application, CORE provides a clear, modular foundation for success.
+Connect with us on GitHub Discussions, share your feedback, and help shape the future of organized, scalable software.

 ---

-## 🌐 Join the CORE Community

-Explore, contribute, and join discussions as we refine the CORE approach to software engineering.
-Together, let’s build scalable, maintainable, and future-ready software.

----

-*Embrace CORE to bring clarity and organization to your development projects.
-Find everything in its place, and make scaling up as simple as adding a new folder.*
+*CORE—setting the standard for modular, scalable, and organized software.*